One night a funny thing happened.

 I padded over and put my head between them.
 The man give me a scratch.
 His hands were gentle.
 They played music for a long time, and Master talked a lot.
 But the man kept yawning and his eyelids drooped while he ran his fingers smoothly down my back.
 The man didn’t look like he wanted to stay, but he was very tired, and Master was smiling so much.
 I wanted him to stay too.
 He was nice, like Twinkle.

-I could hear splashing.
+I heard splashing.
 Master was giving my friend a bath, but he didn’t want one.
 He was fighting hard.
 I padded over to watch, my whole body drooping.
-Master was pushing the man’s face into the bathwater.
-There were puddles everywhere.
+Master was pushing the man’s face into the bathwater until the gurgling stopped.

-I was very scared of disobeying.
-I had to stay, but the man needed help.
+I was very scared of disobeying, but the man needed help.
 I could smell his nice smell: Master hadn’t washed that off.
 Master was still rubbing.
 I went over to my friend.
-I put a paw on his wet leg: warm.
+I put a paw on his wet leg, still warm.

 I saw my friend’s lips move.
 He was trying to shape a sound.
-I jumped onto my friend’s lap.
-His head was lolling against the cushion.
+I jumped onto his lap and his head lolled against the cushion.

 Master barked at me, but I wanted the man to know he could still be in our pack.
-I put my paws on his broad chest and licked his face to make him live; like mummy did for me when I was a pup.
+I put my paws on his broad chest and licked his face to make him live.

 My ears pricked up as I heard a little noise.
-Faint just like mine; a wheeze from the back of his throat.
+It was very faint, just like mine – a wheeze from the back of his throat.

 I licked some more.
 Another noise.
 I looked at Master.
 He’d stopped stroking himself.
-His face was hollow.
-For a moment I thought only of punishment.
-But then he was by my side.
+His face was hollow, and then he was by my side.
 I jumped off my friend’s lap and Master began rubbing warmth into him with a blanket.
 He opened his mouth and blew air into him.
 He puffed and puffed until suddenly my friend’s eyes bulged and he woke with a sound like ripping paper.

 Eventually he stopped shaking.
 He and Master slept.
-I stayed awake, confused about what happened.
+I stayed awake.

 Our new friend has decided not to join our pack after all.
 He left early this morning.
 He didn’t even stay for breakfast.
 He patted my nose and took off.
 Master was sullen all day.